emma-brass/IRCDDM/README.md

 5subcub.sh will generate subtracted .cub files between the ith and i+1th geometries in the IRC path.
 First, however, it is necessary to confirm the order of points in the IRC (i.e. file1 corresponds to reactant, and the last numbered file corresponds to the product).
 This will use the cubman Gaussian utility with input line as follows: cubman Su file1.cub y file2.cub y output.cub y

+ADDED 7/8/22
+5subcub.sh generates subtracted .cub files using the Gaussian cubman utility for the nth and nth+1 steps in an IRC path.
+These are generated from reactant to product, with files being named consecutively in this order.
+Output subtracted files have name format sub$original_name$step.cub.
+Note - while this section of the code provides extensive visualization for the changes over the reaction coordinate, the comparison of individual (i.e. non-consecutive) points of interest is still possible via manual input.